Kansas Snapshots by Gloria Freeland - January 12, 2018

 Art overheard Don mention to his lunch companion his upcoming trip to Berlin, Germany.
 Having visited several times ourselves and it being Don's first time, Art scribbled a list of Berlin attraction suggestions on a napkin.

 While they were talking, our food came.
 Jo and I completed our meals before Art even started.
-Father Mary Matthias joked that we could pick Art up later if we wanted to do something else.
+Father Marie Matthias joked that we could pick Art up later if we wanted to do something else.
 Instead, we ordered and devoured lemon tarts.
 I also selected six boxes of macarons - French meringue-based confections - to take home.
 The family loves the delicate sweets.

 The recently-completed complex includes the adjacent Shrine of the Divine Mercy chapel, living quarters for the brothers and sisters in the order, and grounds for farming.
 They raise vegetables, a wide variety of apples, pigs, sheep, cows, chickens, ducks, geese and quail.